-A substantial number of Canadians had tried e-cigarettes, but very few reported using them daily:
+Many Canadians tried e-cigarettes, but few reported using them daily:

-E-cigarette use was most prevalent among young people:
+E-cigarette use was most prevalent among younger age groups:

 Prevalence of e-cigarette use was much greater among smokers:

-Fruit and tobacco were the most common usual flavours of e-cigarettes.
-Fruit flavours were most popular among younger users, while tobacco flavour was more popular among older users and smokers.
+Fruit and mint/menthol were the most popular usual flavours of e-cigarettes.
+Fruit was more popular among younger users, and tobacco flavour was more common among older users.